Pharmaceutical Regulatory Compliance Software Solutions

-Organisations such as Reckitt Benckiser, Sanofi-Aventis and Reading Scientific Services Limited (RSSL), use Q-Pulse to help achieve regulatory compliance, improve the management of their compliance processes and information, and increase overall business efficiency.
+Organisations such as Reckitt Benckiser, Sanofi-Aventis and Reading Scientific Services Limited (RSSL), use our pharmaceutical quality management software to help achieve regulatory compliance, improve the management of their compliance processes and information, and increase overall business efficiency.

 "Q-Pulse has allowed us to look at ways and areas where we can improve, developing the business.
 It allows us to keep our customers satisfied with our services while maintaining levels of quality they have come to expect."

 — Erik Paulsen, Quality Co-ordinator at Fresenius Kabi